Ilyas Afandiyev: Biography

-Ilyas Afandiyev was born on 26 May 1914 in Karyagino, Russian Empire (now Fuzuli District, Azerbaijan).
+Ilyas Afandiyev was born on 26 May 1914 in Karyagino, Elizavetpol Governorate, Russian Empire (now Fuzuli District, Azerbaijan).
 In 1938, he graduated from the Lenin Azerbaijan State Pedagogical Institute in Baku.
 In 1939, his “Letters from the village” collection was published.
 In 1945, his “Serene nights” collection of stories was published.
 The collections are dedicated to the Soviet intelligentsia.
 Afandiyev was also noted as a playwright covering psychological themes which are still performed.
 He was the author of novels, sketches and literary-critical articles.

 Afandiyev died on 3 October 1996 in Baku and was buried in the city's Alley of Honor.